yoellemaarek/homepage/_pages/about.md

-#---
-#permalink: /
-#title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
-#author_profile: true
-#redirect_from:
-#  - /about/
-#  - /about.html
-#---

 **Email:** Just concatenate my first name, yoelle, with the usual @ and then yahoo.com.

 I am serving today as the Chief Researcher of the  AI/IR organization at the Technology Innovation Institute (TII).
 TII is the UAE-based institute that invented Falcon, one of the leading open-source Large Language Models around.
 We are working with a select team of talented scientists on some of the most interesting challenges in Search and AI.
 I could not wish for a more exciting and meaningful adventure.